 ⚡ Variations

-- To Make It Dairy Free - Swap the regular butter for a dairy free version.
-My favourite is Flora Plant Butter & I would recommend the un-salted block for this recipe.
+- ✔️ Dairy Free: Swap the regular butter for a dairy-free version.
+My favourite is Flora Plant Butter & I would recommend the unsalted block for this recipe.

-- To Make It Egg Free - Instead of using an egg to seal the pastry and use as a glaze you can use a dairy free milk instead.
+- ✔️ Egg Free: Instead of using an egg to seal the pastry and as a glaze, use regular or a dairy-free milk instead.
 Just brush with an alternative like soya or almond milk.

-- Alternative Fruits - You can make a variety of turnovers using lots of different types of fruit.
-Any berry works really well, as do cherries and peaches.
+- ✔️ Alternative Fruits: You can make a variety of turnovers using lots of different types of fruit.
+Any berries like raspberries or strawberries work really well, as do cherries and peaches.

 ⬇️ Here you will find an overview of how to make the recipe.
 For full information on ingredients and quantities please see the recipe card at the bottom of the page ⬇️